-With our completed acquisitions, our employed team has grown by 241 staff to 482 staff with 23 in Education Angels, 20 in Property Investors Network, 52 in E-Square and 146 in UAV.
+With our completed acquisitions, our employed team has grown from 241 staff to 284 staff with 23 in Education Angels and 20 in Property Investors Network.
+With the pending acquisitions closing, namely E-Square, which has 52 staff, and UAV, which has 146 staff, this will bring the total employed staff to 482 when these pending acquisitions close.